 The only credits that are transferable to our PhD program are graduate-level classes (either Master’s or PhD-level).
 The maximum number of graduate credits that you can transfer in is 12; transfer credits are always at the discretion of the director.
 Those credits generally go to elective courses because everyone receives the same, required, training.

-Where can I find information about tuition and financial aid?
+Where can I find information about tuition?

 Please visit The Graduate Center’s Tuition and Fees web page for current tuition and fee information.